 These organizations often charge an upfront membership fee, and sometimes additional fees to attend meetings, but also usually offer a few discounts and perks exclusively to their members.

-Attending these types of meetings provides you with a great opportunity to meet a variety of people you may not generally come in contact with, and to practice delivering your message.
+Attending these types of meetings provides a certified coach with a great opportunity to meet a variety of people you may not generally come in contact with, and to practice delivering your message.
 Additionally, working alone can get lonely, and these groups provide good socializing opportunities.